austinhuang0131/stm-shuttle-tracker/README.md

 Please note that rehosting is only allowed for development purposes (e.g. improving this service).

 * You need an environment variable named `STM_API_KEY`.
 The content should be the API key acquired from [STM Developer Portal](https://developpeurs.stm.info).
-* Edit line 7 of server.js accordingly.
+* Edit line 23 (time zone) of server.js accordingly.
 * `npm i`, `npm start`, and you should be good to go!